Procedures taken out and added

 - Risk management has become Emergency planning for collections

 - Loss and damage has become Damage and loss

 - Deaccession and disposal has become Deaccessioning and disposal

 The procedures have been re-ordered so that the nine primary procedures come first.
 These are the procedures that UK museums must have in place to meet the requirements of the Accreditation scheme.

 Initial consultation on Spectrum 5.0 revealed widespread confusion about which parts of Spectrum were mandatory, and which advisory.
 The format of the procedures has been changed to make it clearer that ‘the Spectrum standard’ is what you should aim to meet (particularly for the primary procedures if you are an Accredited museum in the UK).
 The ‘suggested procedure’ and ‘guidance notes’ are just that: suggestions and guidance only.

 The ‘minimum requirements’ of each procedure have been reviewed, and illustrated with an example of why they are important.
 If we could not think of compelling reasons why existing requirements were important, they were dropped.
 In some cases, glaring omissions were put right by adding new requirements or amending existing ones.

 Although some technical terms are unavoidable, you will hopefully notice that Spectrum 5.0 is written in a clearer style than previous editions.

 You can download previous versions of Spectrum via the links below.

 Spectrum version 3.2 was released in 2009 as an update to Spectrum v.3.0.
-By clicking on the download link on this page, you can access Spectrum 3.2 as a pdf.
+By clicking on the download link on this page, you can access Spectrum 3.2 as a PDF.
 The document includes the standard and the units of information.
-This version has now been archived and so many of the links within the text […]
+This version has now been archived and so many of the links within the text will no longer work.